Transformation

 • 41: Creating a framework for action between vision and current reality

-• 42: Co-developing strategies with those responsible for implementation
+• 42: Co-creating strategies with those responsible for implementation

 • 44: Deriving critical skills and requirements